halfriver/Python-Practice/README.md

   - Not sure how to turn json data into usable python data?
 Check [this](http://www.pythonforbeginners.com/python-on-the-web/parse-json-objects-in-python/) out.

 ### Watch for new TIL facts
-If you finished the previous [project](https://github.com/alfredmuffin/Beginner-Projects#compare-recent-reddit-karma) which compared the karma of two new comments, hopefully you learned a thing or two about receiving data from Reddit's API.
+If you finished the previous [project](#compare-recent-reddit-karma) which compared the karma of two new comments, hopefully you learned a thing or two about receiving data from Reddit's API.
 Now you're going to take this a step further, and even have the opportunity to make a basic twitter bot.
-- Create a program that receives data from the [/r/todayilearned](https://reddit.com/r/todayilearned) subreddit, and looks for new facts that have been posted.
+- Create a program that receives data from the [/r/todayilearned](https://reddit.com/r/todayilearned) subreddit and looks for new facts that have been posted.
 - Each time the program comes across a new fact, the fact should be printed into the command line.
 However, phrases like "TIL ", "TIL that", etc should be removed so the only thing that is printed is the fact.

 [New TIL API data here](https://www.reddit.com/r/todayilearned/new/.json)